top of page

 Many employees will be facing different challenges at home, whether they are self-isolating or caring for family members who may still be at risk.
 Offering more flexible hours to accommodate other commitments may take the strain and stress off of your employees and in turn, welcome increased productivity.
 If possible, you should offer your team a choice of where and when they would ideally like to work which will complement their home life, allowing them to effectively manage a healthy work-life balance.
 Being able to adapt to employee preferences to reduce the chances of ill health will aid job satisfaction and limit fatigue or stress levels.

-If your team are working from home on a permanent or temporary basis, check out our blog on Keeping your team motivated from home.
+If your team are working from home on a permanent or temporary basis, check out our blog on keeping your team motivated from home.

 Team culture